 In the Department of Administrative Services, this class is deployed at an agency and is accountable for independently performing a full range of human resources duties as an agency business partner.

-In a state agency human resources office this class is accountable for independently performing a full range of complex professional duties relating to human resources management.
+In a state agency outside of the State's centralized Human Resources structure, this class will be accountable for independently performing a full range of human resources and other related duties.

 GUIDELINES FOR JOB CLASS USE